Posts Tagged ‘eat well’

 Enjoy The Holidays: Eat Well, Eat Smart

-Do you equate the holidays with food free-for-all time?
+Do you think of the holidays as a food free-for-all time?
 Is it possible to enjoy, yet survive, holiday eating?
 Can you maintain your commitment to optimal health through the holidays?

-Yes!
+YES!
 With a little forethought and awareness, you can eat well, eat smart, and enjoy the holidays.
-These sensible tips are my holiday gift to you.
+These sensible tips are my (early) holiday gift to you.

 Remember the basics:

-• Choose from the plant foods.
-The carbohydrates from grains, beans, legumes, vegetables and fruit are filling.
+- Choose from the plant foods.
+The carbohydrates from whole grains, beans, legumes, vegetables and fruit are filling.
 They will take up room in your stomach, perhaps diminishing the chances of choosing high fat or processed foods.
-Not to mention the many physical health benefits of eating plant foods, such as antioxidant, mineral, and vitamin properties.
+Not to mention the many physical health benefits of eating plant foods, such as antioxidant, fiber, mineral, and vitamin properties.

-• Drink plenty of water.
-Water can be filling, also and again, this may diminish hunger and allow for healthful food decision making.
-You can dilute juice drinks with water, which will lower the amount of sugar and calories you take in.
-If you are partying, I recommend alternating water with alcoholic beverages to prevent overdoing the alcohol as well as decrease your simple carbohydrate and calorie intake (and minimize the morning after headache…).
+- Drink plenty of water.
+Water can be filling, which may diminish hunger and allow for healthful food decision making.
+You can dilute juice drinks with water, to lower the amount of sugar and calories you take in.
+If you are partying, I recommend alternating water with alcoholic beverages to prevent overdoing the alcohol as well as to decrease the amount of simple carbohydrate and calorie taken in (and minimize the morning after headache…).

-• Nibble on a healthy fat, 10 minutes prior to sitting down to a meal or leaving for a party to activate the satiation hormone.
-Examples are 1 ounce of nuts, ¼ avocado, or 1 tablespoon of peanut butter; the richness of the fat, as well as the time it takes to digest, will again, displace feeling hungry and allow for healthful food choices later.
+- Nibble on a healthy fat, 10 minutes prior to sitting down to a meal or leaving for a party–this will activate the brain’s satiation hormone.
+Examples are 1 ounce of nuts, ¼ avocado, a half-container of yogurt, or 1 tablespoon of peanut butter; the richness of the fat, as well as the time it takes to digest, will displace the feeling of hunger and allow for healthful food choices later.

-• Plan ahead, balancing your food intake for the day.
+- Plan ahead to balance your food intake for the day.
 If you are going to a party in the evening, choose well for your two earlier small meals and small in-between-meal snacks.
 If you have had an indulgent family holiday breakfast, eat lean and light for the remainder of the day.

-• State a positive affirmation prior to arriving at the party or family dinner.
-Consider “I will nurture my health and eat well” or ”I intend to enjoy small tastes of my favorite foods”.
-Positive affirmations are very powerful and will influence the outcome of your choices. (more…)
+- State a positive affirmation prior to arriving at the party or family dinner.
+Consider “I will honor my commitment to my health and eat mindfully and healthfully” or ”I intend to enjoy small tastes of my favorite foods”.
+Positive affirmations are very powerful and will influence the outcome of your choices.